Image Text Translation API Endpoint

 • Only translate content you own or have rights to localize.
 Avoid unauthorized translation of copyrighted content.

-Consider pairing this endpoint with the TXT-REMOVE API for cleaning image text regions before translation, BG-REMOVE for full backgrounds removal from images. or OCR for raw text extraction.
+Consider pairing this endpoint with the TXT-REMOVE API for removing unwanted text or permitted watermarks, BG-REMOVE for full image background removal, or OCR for raw text extraction without rendering translated text back into the image.

 HTTP Methods